 There is so much to do on the resort and also so many opportunities to just do nothing, that most guests rarely leave the Abama for the duration of their stay.
 Nevertheless, the concierge is on hand for those that do want to explore the island’s spectacular volcanic scenery further or perhaps enjoy some of its popular man-made attractions such as the Siam Water park!

 We can help!
 The Ciao Bambino Family Vacation Consulting team is available to help book everything from accommodations to full itineraries with activities.
-Request assistance on My Trip Planner.
+Request assistance on on our Connect with a Travel Advisor page.

 Photos by Anna Tobin